galacticoder/comp_enc/README.md

 **Key Features:**
 - **Fast Decryption:**
-  Witness the swift and efficient decryption process in action through the provided video.
+  The fast and efficient decryption process in action through the video is unaltered.
 The script ensures that the content of the file is promptly restored without any alterations.

 - **File Integrity:**
-  During decryption, the script maintains the integrity of the original video file.
+  During decryption, the script maintains the integrity of the original file.
 The decrypted content is an accurate representation of the source, as showcased in the video demonstration.

 ## Understanding the Script